-Monorepos are extremely helpful when working with larger codebases.
-But they also come with additional management costs.
-In this article, we will go through the process of managing a monorepo with a tool like Melos and set up our repository for CI/CD with Codemagic.
+Monorepos are extremely helpful for larger code bases.
+But they also come with additional cost of management.
+In this article, are we going through the process of managing a monorepo with a tool like Melos and set up our repository for CI/CD with Codemagic.

 Introduction to monorepos

 But what is a monorepo?
-A monorepo is a single version-controlled repository that can store many different projects.
+A monorepo is a way to manage multiple projects in one version-controlled repository.

 A monorepo has some useful advantages:

-- Code reuse: A monorepo enables you to split your codebase into small independent packages, which is great for code reuse and testing
+- Code Reuse: Split your codebase into small independent packages, which is great for code reuse and testing

-- Better CI: With a monorepo, you can easily trigger the CI when changing something else in your repository (for example, you can trigger Flutter integration tests when making changes to the back end)
+- Better CI: With a monorepo you can easily trigger the CI when changing something else in your repository, like trigger the Flutter Integration tests, when making changes to the backend

-- Dependency management: You have local packages without needing a dependency manager, like pub.dev
+- Dependency management: Have local packages without the need of a dependency manager, like pub.dev.

-- Enforces layered architecture: You can require yourself and your team to apply a layered architecture by splitting the layers into multiple packages
+- Enforcing Layered Architecture: Enforce yourself and your team to apply a layered architecture by splitting the layers into multiple packages

-- Keeps everything stored in one place: New developers simply clone the monorepo and have everything in one repository
+- Everything in one place: New developers just clone the monorepo and having in one repository

 - More overhead: You need to set up tools to manage the repository

-- No per-project access control: When you have everything in one repository, everyone with repository access can access everything
+- No per-project access control: When having everything in one repository, everyone with repository access can access everything.

-Note: These are just a few of the advantages and disadvantages of a monorepo.
-There are many more things to consider when comparing a monorepo and multirepos.
+Note: This is just a selection of advantages and disadvantages.
+There are many more things to consider when comparing a monorepo and multi-repos.

 Scope of this article

-Now that you have a basic understanding of a monorepo, let’s set the scope for this article since monorepos are a big topic.
-You can store your front end, back end, internal tools, website, and more in your monorepo.
-Google is known for having the largest codebase in the world — they have everything in one repository.
-So covering everything about monorepos in one article would be too much.
+After getting the basic understanding for a monorepo, we should set the scope for this article since monorepos are in general a big topic.
+You can have your frontend, your backend, your internal tools, your website, etc. in your monorepo.
+Google is known for having the largest code base in the world.
+They have everything in one repository.
+Covering everything of a monorepo would be too much.

-This article will focus specifically on Flutter/Dart monorepos, which involve splitting your app into small independent packages.
+This article will focus on Flutter/Dart monorepo in which you split your app into small independent packages.

-To provide a practical example, we are using the Flutter counter app with a few adjustments.
+To get a practical view, we take the Flutter counter app with a few adjustments as an example.

 apps/ counter_app packages/ counter_widgets counter_lint

-apps, we have apps that we actually deploy.
-We could also have an internal app, website, etc.
+apps we have apps that we actually deploy.
+We could also have here an internal app, website, etc.

 You can check out the full source here.

-As just mentioned, tools are extremely helpful for managing your monorepo.
-You will face challenges such as the following:
+As just mentioned, are tools extremely helpful to manage your monorepo.
+You will face with challenges like:

-You could write your own bash script or CLI to help manage these tasks.
+You can write your own bash script or your own CLI, which helps you to manage these tasks.
 However, this costs you some time.
-In order to deal with these tasks more quickly, you can use community tools, like Melos, Very Good CLI, or Sidekick.
+In order to be quicker, you can use the tools of the community, like Melos, Very Good CLI, Sidekick.
 In this article, we are going to use Melos.
-Melos is also used by repositories like FlutterFire, AWS Amplify (Flutter), Flame, and Plus Plugins.
+Melos is also used by repositories like FlutterFire, AWS Amplify (Flutter), Flame and Plus Plugins.

 Setting up Melos

-First, you need to install Melos by running the following command in your terminal:
+First, you need to install Melos.
+To install Melos, run the following command in your terminal:

 dart pub global activate melos

 melos.yaml file.
-The structure currently looks like this:
+The structure looks like this now:

 apps/ counter_app packages/ counter_widgets counter_lint melos.yaml